crick77/Bacheca/README.md

 will use the others as support services (namely AAA - "Authentication, Authorization and Accouting" and mail delivery).

 You will need postgres database (we provived a restore SQL file with some data) and SQL schema creation (empty).
-You also need Tomcat 8.5+ with PGSQL JDBC driver (latest version).
+You also need Tomcat 8.5+ and Java 1.8 with PGSQL JDBC driver (latest version).

+The webservice provider used is Apache CXF.

 To confiure Tomcat simply put the jdbc driver file (JAR) into _$TOMCAT_HOME\lib_ directory then open under _$TOMCAT_HOME\conf_ the _context.xml_ file and put anywhere under the `<Context>...</Context>` tags the following: